Looking for Merci

 “You ever thought we’d be back here?” she asked.

-She leaned in and whispered.
+Merci leaned in and whispered.
 “You know, I never said anything.
 About…us.
 What happened in New York.”

 “Me too.”